cmsc-vcu/gamedev-fa2023-mp1-space-rat/README.md

 # gamedev-fa2023-mp1
 CMSC391/COAR463 Game Development - Minor Project 1

+This branch is for checking out branching with visual studio.
+Not meant to merge into main!!!

 Great job on creating your own copy of the minor project 1 scaffold!

 Be sure to review the resources on the Canvas site Week 6: